ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 sudo systemctl enable jupyter.service
 ```

 That's it!
-The VM can be started in one click from the Google Cloud Platform and Jupyter Notebook will be available on its external IP address.
+In one click, the VM is started from the Google Cloud Platform and Jupyter Notebook is available on its external IP address.